lit/lit-element/docs/_guide/styles.md

 Styles defined in an element's shadow tree can style the element itself (also known as the _shadow host_).

-To create default styles for the host element, use the `:host` CSS pseudo-class and `::host()` CSS pseudo-class function.
+To create default styles for the host element, use the `:host` CSS pseudo-class and `:host()` CSS pseudo-class function.

 *   `:host` selects the host element.